matter-labs/zksync-era/docs/setup-dev.md

 On mac:

 You need to have an up-to-date `Xcode`.
 You can install it directly from `App Store`.
 With Xcode command line tools, you get the Clang compiler installed by default.
-Thus, having XCode you don't need to install `clang`.
+Thus, having Xcode you don't need to install `clang`.

 ## `OpenSSL`